Chapter 17: Shenandoah II: Leadership and Survival

 although nothing big.
 Furthermore, for the most part, these veteran

-cohorts of mine had figured out ways to fight the war on their own
+cohorts of mine had figured out ways to fight the war on their terms,

-terms, requiring very little guidance, from an NCO.
-Walker didn't need
+requiring very little guidance from an NCO.
+Walker didn't need much of

-much of an invitation to take out anything that looked like a threat to
+an invitation to take out anything that looked like a threat to our

-our front, using his hard to spot and very deadly accurate thump gun.
-If
+front, using his hard-to-spot and very deadly accurate thump gun.
+If a

 couple of Walker's M-40 grenade rounds would make sure it did not look